 Instant transfers 1.5% fee applies

-You also own the hardware for good – no returns required – unless you opt for Square’s short-term rental geared towards events.
+You own the hardware for good – no returns required – unless opting for Square’s short-term rental geared towards events.

-“In my tests, Square has always processed payments promptly and impressed me with their constant new features and crisp, but user-friendly, apps.”
+“In my tests, Square has always processed payments promptly and impressed me with their constant new features and crisp, but user-friendly, apps that have been honed for years.”

 – Emily Sorensen, Senior Editor, Mobile Transaction

 Square Reader ($65 incl.
 GST) works together with a free Point of Sale (POS) app on your phone or tablet connected with 4G or WiFi.
-It’s the smallest card reader we’ve tested, and the Square app is regularly updated to avoid bugs.
+It’s the smallest card reader we’ve tested, and the Square app is regularly updated to optimise the user experience and avoid bugs.

 Photo: Mobile Transaction